 Where a member of the public correctly understands that a person is not admitted to the D.C.
-Bar but is nonetheless offering to perform services functionally equivalent to those performed by a lawyer, that person is subject to sanction under the consumer protection statutes of the District of Columbia.
+Bar but is nonetheless offering to perform services functionally equivalent to those performed by a lawyer, that person is subject to sanction under the consumer protection statutes of the District of

+Columbia.
 See Banks v.
-D.C.
-Dept. of Consumer and Regulatory Affairs, 634 A.2d 433 (D.C.
+District of Columbia Dep't of Consumer & Regulatory Affairs, 634 A.2d 433 (D.C.
 1993).